tentaclenotsoft/node-catbox/README.md

 ### upload(urlOrPath)
 Upload files

-- `urlOrPath` - A url or path to the file
+- `urlOrPath` - A url or path to the file to upload

 ### delete(files)
 Delete one or more files